PhD in Environmental Science

-Current position: Research Associate at Stockholm Environment Institute, York.
+Current position: Research Associate at Stockholm Environment Institute, University of York, United Kingdom

-Research focus: Interaction of agriculture with climate change.
-Main running project: Assessing ozone risk on soil carbon sequestration
+Research focus: interaction of agriculture with climate change, assessing ozone risk on soil carbon sequestration

 2014 Indian Science Congress Association's Young Scientist Award in Environmental Sciences